-2. The Third Conference to the Arms Trade Treaty endorsed the ATT WGTU Co-chair's Draft report to CSP3 (ATT/CSP3.WGTU/2017/CHAIR/160/Conf.Rep: En, Fr, Sp), including Terms of Reference for the Working Group on Treaty Universalization and Working Group on Universalization Initial Work Plan, Rev. 3.
+- 2. The Third Conference of States Parties to the ATT (CSP3) endorsed the ATT WGTU Co-chairs' Draft Report to CSP3 (ATT/CSP3.WGTU/2017/CHAIR/160/Conf.Rep), including Terms of Reference for the Working Group on Treaty Universalization and the Working Group on Universalization Initial Work Plan, Rev. 3.
 Furthermore, the Initial Work Plan, Rev. 3 suggests that "The Working Paper Promotion of Arms Trade Treaty Universalization (ATT/CSP2/2016/WP.4/Rev.1) will serve as a basic document for WGTU work at least until CSP4".
-The documents mentioned above established a solid basis for WGTU work between CSP3 and CSP4.

-3. The Fourth Conference of States Parties (CSP4) to the Arms Trade Treaty (ATT) endorsed the ATT WGTU Co-chair's Draft report to CSP4 (ATT/CSP4.WGTU/2018/CHAIR/356/Conf.Rep: En, Fr, Sp) which recommended:

-- a.
-The re-endorsement of the Initial Work Plan (Rev 3), in Annex B to the WGTU report to CSP3 (ATT/CSP3.WGTU/2017/CHAIR/160/Conf.Rep), by focusing on the following approaches in the period between CSP4 and CSP5: - i.
-Regions with fewer States Parties; - ii.
-Take advantage of WGTU Co-Chairs' states of origin or seek assistance of States Parties from targeted regions to facilitate access to high profile stakeholders in states that have not yet joined the Treaty; - iii.
+The documents mentioned above established a solid basis for the work of the WGTU between CSP3 and CSP4. - 3.
+The Fourth Conference of States Parties to the ATT (CSP4) endorsed the ATT WGTU Co-chairs' Draft report to CSP4 (ATT/CSP4.WGTU/2018/CHAIR/356/Conf.Rep), which recommended the following: - a.
+The re-endorsement of the Initial Work Plan (Rev 3) in Annex B to the WGTU Co-chairs' Draft Report to CSP3 (ATT/CSP3.WGTU/2017/CHAIR/160/Conf.Rep), by focusing on the following approaches in the period between CSP4 and CSP5: - i.
+Regions with fewer States Parties; - Take advantage of WGTU Co-Chairs' states of origin or seek assistance from States Parties in targeted regions to facilitate access to high profile stakeholders in states that have not yet joined the Treaty; - iii.
 Continuously engage Parliamentarians to facilitate domestic ratification processes; - iv.
 Utilize regional events, if appropriate, to engage with stakeholders efficiently; and - v.
-Hold regular meetings of CSP President and other ATT stakeholders on the sidelines of the ATT meetings and universalization trips. - b.
-Mandate the WGTU to, in the period leading up to CSP5, develop the toolkit relying on the elements contained in Annex B.
+Hold regular meetings of CSP President and other ATT stakeholders on the sidelines of ATT meetings and universalization trips.

-c.
-Endorsement of the list of website links of possible events on Annex C as a reference to facilitate planning of future universalization trips.
+- b.
+Mandate the WGTU to, in the period leading up to CSP5, develop the toolkit by relying on the elements contained in Annex B. - c.
+Endorse the list of possible events in Annex C as a reference to facilitate the planning of future universalization trips.

-Appointment of WGTU Co-Chairs
+Appointment of WGTU Co-chairs

-4. The CSP4 mandated the CSP5 President, Ambassador Jānis KĀRKLIŅŠ (Latvia), with the responsibility of facilitating the work of the Working Group up until the next annual ordinary session of the Conference (CSP5).
-On 08 October 2018, the CSP5 President appointed Ambassador Nobushige TAKAMIZAWA (Japan, CSP4 President) as the Co-Chair of the WGTU.
+4. CSP4 mandated the CSP5 President, Ambassador Jānis KĀRKLIŅŠ (Latvia), with the responsibility of facilitating the work of the Working Group until the next annual ordinary session of the Conference (CSP5).
+On 08 October 2018, the CSP5 President appointed Ambassador Nobushige TAKAMIZAWA (Japan, CSP4 President) as the Co-chair of the WGTU with a view to build on the work of previous Co-chairs of the WGTU.

-Preparation for the Work of the WGTU
+Preparation for the First Meeting of the WGTU

-5. In order to facilitate the work of WGTU, on 11 January 2019, the Co-chairs issued the WGTU Work Plan (ATT/CSP5.WGTU/2019/CHAIR/402/M1.WorkPlan) that set out work for the WGTU and possible topics for deliberations during the WGTU meetings to be held in the period leading up to CSP5.
+5. In order to facilitate the work of the WGTU, the Co-chairs issued the WGTU Work Plan (ATT/CSP5.WGTU/2019/CHAIR/402/M1.WorkPlan) on 11 January 2019 that set out the work for the WGTU and possible topics for deliberation during the WGTU meetings in the period leading up to CSP5.

-First Meeting of WGTU (Summary of Discussion)
+First Meeting of the WGTU